Aydin-ab/ray-aydin/doc/source/rllib/rllib-env.rst

 .. vale Google.Spacing = YES

-If you're using a custom subclass of `gymnasium Env class <https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/core.py>`__, you can pass the class itself rather than a registered string.
+If you're using a custom subclass of `gymnasium.Env class <https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/core.py>`__, you can pass the class itself rather than a registered string.
 Your subclass must accept a single ``config`` argument in its constructor (which may default to `None`).